 12. She believes in me (Zij gelooft in mij, 1999)

-Award winning Dutch documentary about Dutch singer André Hazes.
-André Hazes, born and raised in a poor neighbourhood in Amsterdam, became one of the popular singers of The Netherlands, singing songs that I might as well describe as Dutch blues.
+Zij gelooft in mij is the title of the award-winning Dutch documentary about Dutch singer André Hazes.
+Hazes, born and raised in a poor neighbourhood in Amsterdam, became one of the popular singers of The Netherlands.
 The documentary shows him and his family on tour and at home while André clearly struggles with stress and alcoholism.
-The documentary was a huge success and gave André the comeback he longed for, while creating a bizarre cult status.
+The documentary was a huge success and gave André the comeback he longed for.
+It have Hazes a cult status.
 He died in 2004.

 13. Red Light Blues (2010)